-ABG established the empirical utility of quantile regressions for modeling the conditional density of US GDP growth.
-They found that deteriorating financial conditions, as captured by the Chicago Fed's National Financial Conditions Index (NFCI), have an asymmetric effect on GDP growth.8 In particular, they link GDP growth tail risks to poor financial conditions.
+ABG established the empirical utility of quantile regressions for modeling and particularly forecasting the conditional density of US GDP growth.
+They found that deteriorating financial conditions, as captured by the Chicago Fed's National Financial Conditions Index (NFCI), have an asymmetric effect on GDP growth.9 In particular, they link GDP growth tail risks to poor financial conditions.
 Recessions are associated with left-skewed conditional forecast densities.
-Carriero et al. (2020a) challenge this view, noting that ABG's empirical finding that downside risk varies more than upside risk could equally well be explained by symmetric conditional forecast densities as by asymmetric unconditional forecast densities.
+Carriero et al. (2023) challenge this view, noting that ABG's empirical finding that downside risk varies more than upside risk could equally well be explained by symmetric conditional forecast densities as by asymmetric unconditional forecast densities.
 These could be produced, for example, by Bayesian VAR models with stochastic volatility.
 Caldara et al. (2021) similarly suggest use of a parametric modeling framework that rationalizes the empirical findings of ABG but maintains use of symmetric conditional densities.
 They capture nonlinear effects with a Markov-switching model, in which the transition probabilities depend, inter alia, on financial conditions.
-Adrian et al. (2021) also jettison use of QR and instead use kernel-based estimators to support their finding that the forecast density of GDP growth is approximately Gaussian and unimodal during normal periods, but becomes multimodal during periods of tight financial conditions.
+This fits with a long literature supportive of nonlinear models of GDP growth, notably Hamilton (1989), that finds GDP growth is well characterized as regimeswitching.
+Such regime-switching models imply unconditional multimodality.
+But while they usually imply conditional (within a regime) unimodality, if a QR were fitted to data generated from a regime-switching model the conditional densities from the QR need not be unimodal.10 Adrian et al. (2021) also jettison the use of QR and instead use kernel-based estimators to support their finding that the forecast density of GDP growth is approximately Gaussian and unimodal during normal periods, but becomes multimodal during periods of tight financial conditions.
 They also make the theoretical case for multimodality, explaining how it arises in macrofinancial intermediary models with occasionally binding financial constraints.

 Given the degree to which ABG's empirical findings, based on their parametric quantilematching approach, have influenced the subsequent literature, as we have just selectively reviewed, we emphasize the importance of letting the "data speak" about the nature of the conditional density forecast for GDP growth when mapping the quantile forecasts to the density forecasts.
 Accordingly, we revisit ABG's application.
-But we compare their skewed-t conditional density forecasts, which assume unimodality but allow for asymmetry, with those conditional density forecasts formed when we make no such assumption and, via Algorithm 1, better let the data inform this mapping.
+But we compare their skewed-tconditional density forecasts, which assume unimodality but allow for asymmetry, with those